 Thankfully, the rugged beauty of the waves lapping against the shore and the peace of a world that moves at its own pace, even in the capital, still define this remote South Pacific paradise.
-Not to mentioned the saronged top-less men.
+Not to mention the sarong-wearing top-less men.

-As I arrive on Christmas Eve I decide that the best way to enjoy Christmas Day is to hire a car and circle the island stopping at the main sights.
+As I arrived on Christmas Eve I decided that the best way to enjoy Christmas Day was to hire a car and circle the island stopping at the main tourist activities.
 I could have also toured the interior but the weather threatened rain and the inner higher lands are either impassable or absolutely wet.
 For such a small island Tahiti has rugged and wild heart made of rocky peaks and tall mountains.

-Beware, locals have a tendency of driving really close to your behind and will eventually rush you making you miss turns and kilometer markers which are often not easy to spot.
+Beware, locals have a tendency to drive really close to your behind and will eventually rush you making you miss turns and kilometer markers which are often not easy to spot.
 Don’t succumb to their pressures.

-I start in town, at Papeete, with a few sights to take in before moving out into the farther lands.
-You can browse around at Le Marche, the local market selling anything from vegetables and fruits to artifacts and crafts.
+Following the circle road, I start in town, at Papeete, with a few sights to take in before moving out into the farther lands.
+You can browse around at Le Marche, the local market selling anything from vegetables and fruits to artefacts and crafts.
 You can buy vanilla from Taha, coconut oil, flowers and anything made from the traditional local materials such as bamboo or palm tree leaves.
 Anything that evokes Polynesian culture to the visitor is available.

 Leaving Papeete, I drive counter clockwise starting with the Southern part of the island.
 The first stop will be at the Marae in Paea.
 Maraes are sacred places in Polynesian society.
 They are common across the Pacific and in New Zealand.
 The word means “cleared, free of trees” and so you are usually looking for an area that has been cleaned of vegetation.
 An old battle between two chiefs was fought at Paea Marae.